socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 ### Step 2: Model Domain, Make/Support Business Decisions
 <!-- summarize purpose, input and output of step -->

-When analyzing the two use cases from Step 1, the following [tactic DDD](../activities/DPR-TacticDDD.md) pattern instances can be derived and identified (note that several entity attributes have been added, the need for them was not apparent in the Step 1 stories):
+When analyzing the two use cases from Step 1, the following [tactic DDD](../activities/DPR-TacticDDD.md) pattern instances may capture the analysis results (note that several entity attributes have been added; the Step 1 stories did not mention them explicitly but justify their introduction implicitly):

 <!-- CML source (also appears in models subfolder):
 ~~~